vavrines/vavrines.github.io/_posts/2020-01-01-Collections.md

 ## Hello

-Decide if a quote is generated from a real Stoic philosopher or using GPT3: https://www.stoic.today/
+Decide if a quote is generated from a real Stoic philosopher or GPT3: [stoic.today](https://www.stoic.today/)

 ## General